Why Are My Car Accident Injuries Taking So Long to Heal?

 “Insurance companies sometimes try to use preexisting conditions as a reason to deny personal injury claims. “

-Ignoring Your Mental Health Can Make Your Pain Worse After an Injury
+Ignoring Your Mental Health Can Make Your Pain Worse After a Car Accident Injury

 Studies show that your mental health can impact your healing—for better and worse.
 Mental health conditions like depression and anxiety can increase your pain levels and slow down your healing process.
 Pain and mental health conditions can also make each other worse.
 Your pain-related symptoms increase your anxiety and depression and vice versa.